What is Microsoft Intune ?

-There is a default policy which exists out of the box, you can modify this policy but it cannot be deleted.
-As you can see in below screenshot, i have modifed the Theme color, uploaded Company Logo and added Support Information.
+Login on Microsoft Intune admin center > Tenant administration > Customization.
+There is a default policy which exists out of the box, you can only modify this policy but cannot delete it.
+As you can see in below screenshot, I have modified the Theme color, uploaded Company Logo and added Support Information.

 For deploying and managing the applications using Microsoft Intune.
 You need to first add the application and then assign it to the users via Azure AD Security Group.
 You can add the Apps from iOS Store, Managed Google Play or Create a custom Windows app (Win32) for deployment .
 Lets see how to add, assign, delete and monitor the apps on Microsoft Intune.